Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Astrophysical implications

-Usually we see that disks develop a steady warped morphology when LT torques are significant (i.e., when the BH spin magnitude is large and/or there are strong poloidal magnetic fields in the vicinity of the BH).
-As we show in this work, misaligned MAD flows onto high spin prograde BHs are a notable exception as the jet torques the inner disk into alignment (which also means that there cannot be any substantial disk or jet precession).
-Overall we suggest that jets from resolved misaligned, geometrically-thick accretion disks \textit{do not} exhibit LT precession \citep[also see][]{Nixon:2013}.
-While this statement should hold true for highly sub-Eddington accretion flows where the inflow is geometrically-thick out to large distances, there is evidence from recent simulations that a magnetized, thick inner disk fed by an outer geometrically-thin disk also fails to precess substantially \citep{Bollimpalli:2023}.
-Currently, disk precession in GRMHD simulations has only been demonstrated for highly misaligned (initial $\mathcal{T}_{\rm disk}=65^{\circ}$), geometrically-thin ($h/r\approx0.03$) disks where the inner disk is able to tear off from the outer disk \citep{Nixon:2012,liska:2021_tearing, liska_hamr:2022,liska_coronal_lag_2023} and can precess over multiple orbits.
-Disk tearing could be a viable candidate for explaining X-ray quasi-periodic oscillations seen in the hard-intermediate state of XRBs \citep{Musoke:2023}.
+Disks develop a steady warped morphology when LT torques are significant (i.e., for high BH spin).
+However, as we show in this work, misaligned MAD flows around high-spin prograde BHs are an exception: jet torques align the inner disk, suppressing both disk and jet precession.
+Overall we suggest that jets from resolved misaligned, geometrically-thick accretion disks \textit{do not} exhibit LT precession \citep[also see][]{Nixon:2013}, implying that QPOs seen in the low hard state of BH XRBs may not be associated with the LT mechanism \citep{Fragile:2023}.
+While this conclusion applies to highly sub-Eddington flows where the disk remains thick out to large radii, there is encouraging evidence from recent simulations that a magnetized, thick inner disk fed by an outer geometrically-thin disk, i.e., a truncated disk, could exhibit precession if the inner thick disk remains compact and rigid \citep{Bollimpalli:2023, Bollimpalli:2024}, a scenario likely at $\mdot\gtrsim 10^{-3}\mdot_{\rm Edd}$ \citep{Liska:2024}.
+Disk precession has also been demonstrated for highly misaligned (initial $\mathcal{T}_{\rm disk}=65^{\circ}$), thin ($h/r\approx0.03$) disks, where the inner disk tears off and precesses independently over multiple orbits \citep{Nixon:2012,liska:2021_tearing, liska_hamr:2022,liska_coronal_lag_2023}.
+Disk tearing could be a viable candidate for explaining X-ray QPOs seen in the hard-intermediate state of BHXRBs \citep{Musoke:2023}.